datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 - documentation, and
 - output.

+To get the best of both worlds,

+1. write Python scripts and then
+2. combine into monolithic files.

+`@script`
 Monolithic files can be convenient, but are a bad starting point.

-Instead, write scripts to `%load` and `%run` in your notebooks.

-You can use notebooks without sacrificing modularity!

-`@script`

 ---
-## Insert title here...
+## Modularity in Practice

 ```yaml
 type: "FullSlide"